Ayisha-789/EDU-PULSE/docs/SPEC.md

 - The student rereads/revises the retrieved material and confirms when they are ready.
 - The agent then generates a new targeted quiz specifically for that concept.
 - If the student scores below 100% again, the agent repeats the **revision → re-testing** loop for that concept.
-- The agent finishes only when **all identified concepts have reached 100%**.
+- The agent finishes when all identified concepts have reached 100%.
+If a concept still has not reached 100% after the allowed revision limit, the session stops and reports that the concept was not mastered within the allowed attempts.

 ### Step 1 — Student starts the revision session
 **Student:** Ayisha